 - Ensure that AHS/AOE partners develop indicators around the outcomes for children who do not meet the new eligibility cut-off of 25% delay for Essential Early Education to better understand the impact of this change on children’s academic and developmental success.

 Long Term Care & Supports: A realistic level of long term supports must be available to those with serious needs.
 This includes developmental services, especially those oriented towards transition to adulthood.
 Most people don’t realize that only about 25% of the people who have developmental disabilities get services.
 Each year about 100 new people come into the system because of some crisis in their life, like homelessness, the death of a parent, or abuse.
-And once they come into the system they pretty much need services for the rest of their lives.
+And once they come into the system they likely will need services for the rest of their lives.
 Services for elders and other individuals with disabilities who need LTSS to lead fulfilling lives, including people with serious mental health issues need to be robust so that they can have equal access to the opportunity to participate in all aspects of society.

 SERVICES & NEW INITIATIVES

-Peer Navigation for Families with Complex Needs: Vermont should reinstate this program in which people with lived experience of complex needs in their OWN families assisted other families to find their way through the complex system of social and economic programs.
+Peer Navigation for Families with Complex Needs: Vermont should reinstate this program in which people with the lived experience of complex needs in their OWN families assisted other families to find their way through the complex system of social, economic and health programs.
 Formerly federally funded for 6 years (Family Support 360 Project), peer navigation has a documented record of success in supporting more informed choices and positive outcomes for families with children and/or parents with disabilities.